Interactions-controlled magnetotransport in two-dimensional massless-massive fermion mixtures: Magnetoconductivity of interacting hole gas

-In the following two subsections, we consider the magnetotransport in the p-doped regime for monogas of massless holes (which is analogous to the monogal of Dirac electrons) and a massless-massive holes mixture.
+In the following two subsections, we consider the magnetotransport in the p-doped regime for Fermi gas of only Dirac holes (which is analogous to the Fermi gas of Dirac electrons) and a massless-massive holes mixture.